 This article will help you do just that!

-In this blog post, we’ll cover the 5 major types of donor personas and explain the goals they best align with so that you can determine which ones you need to create for your nonprofit.
+Stay tuned as we uncover the five key donor personas and explain the goals they best align with so you can determine which ones your nonprofit needs.

 5 Important Types of Donor Personas